Elevated Garden Box Wicking Planter:

 How to Build a Self-Watering Raised Bed SIP on Legs!

-USAGE: This self-watering garden system is perfect for elderly, handicapped or disabled people who have difficulty bending over.
-It is partially pest resistant since it is raised off of the ground.
-In particular though, since this is an SIP, it is a water-wise, drought resistant planter.
-The sub-irrigated water reservoir stores rain water and minimizes water run-off.
+WHAT TO GROW IN THIS BED: This elevated garden system is perfect for elderly, handicapped or disabled people who have difficulty bending over.
+It's partially pest resistant since it is raised off of the ground.
+In particular, SIPs are water-wise, drought resistant planter.
+The water reservoir stores rain water and minimizes water run-off.
 It makes watering so easy!

-Some perennial herbs can be grown in SIP grow boxes.
-But keep a few things in mind.
-In colder regions, the potting mix is likely to freeze solid.
-Chives will survive this.
-Other herbs may not.
-Also, your entire box will eventually become root bound.
-Newer plantings will likely be choked out by older, more established perennials.
+Although perennial herbs can be grown in SIP grow boxes, I advise focusing on annuals.
+In cold regions, the potting mix will freeze solid.
+Chives might survive this, but other herbs may not.
+Regardless, your entire box would eventually become root bound.
+Newer plantings would likely be choked out by older, more established perennials.
 This page talks even more about what you can expect from your SIP garden bed.

-I recommend a rotation of Spring / Summer / Fall annual vegetables.
-Lettuce, arugula, spinach, mustard, etc. are good candidates.
-I've found that growing lettuce in a raised self-watering garden box like this has be a dream come true for me.
+You could easily grow greens like lettuce, arugula, spinach, mustard, etc. in this planter.
+I've found that growing lettuce in an elevated garden box has be a dream come true.
 The planter is high enough to keep rabbits out.
-And the lettuce is totally drought proof!
+And the lettuce is totally drought proof since the planter is self-watering!

 Building a Sturdy Elevated Garden Bed, Built to Last!